mkankaan/ohjelmistotuotanto-miniprojekti-r4/README.md

 - Fixed the issue where the button on the citation creation form was clickable if the fields were not filled correctly.
 - Fixed the issue where the field names were not shown on the front page.

+**Known issues**
+- Cancelling the creation of a new citation creates said citation.

 ## <a name="dod"></a> Definition of Done

 - Each user story has clearly defined acceptance criteria, which can be found in the README file and also the backlog that is linked in the README file.